XparmisX/cybersecurity-practice/notes/Kali-Linux/starting-stopping-services.md

 The common thread: none of these need me to sit there actively running them like a normal application (e.g. opening a text editor) — they start up once and then just keep running, listening for something to do, until they're stopped.

 ## Clarifying a couple of phrases

+**"On the fly"** — this is just a common English expression meaning *"immediately, in real time, without needing to restart or reset anything first."* So "start/stop services on the fly" simply means I can turn a service on or off right now, while the system keeps running normally, without needing to reboot the whole machine for the change to take effect.

+**"Boot"** — short for **booting up** — refers to the process of a computer starting up from being fully powered off: the hardware initializes, the operating system loads into memory, and the system becomes usable.
+So "load up on boot" means "automatically start this service every single time the computer is turned on/restarted," as opposed to only starting when I manually tell it to.